ilri/rmg-ansible-public/roles/postgres/README.md

-## PostgreSQL Role
+# PostgreSQL Role
-This role installs & configures postgresql-9.3 server.
+This role installs and configures the PostgreSQL server from the [official upstream repository](https://www.postgresql.org/download/linux/).

+## Configuring
-By default, postgresql-server listens on `127.0.0.1` but you can override this by assigning an ip address to `pg_listen_addresses`.
-For example to configure postgresql-server to service requests on the public ip address but you can define the `pg_listen_addresses` variable in your `host_vars` or `group_vars`.
+By default, PostgreSQL listens on `127.0.0.1`, but you can override this by setting an IP address with `pg_listen_addresses` in group or host vars.

 For example: